dalibo/emaj/docs/en/marksFunctions.rst

 A mark cannot be deleted if it is the only mark of its table group.

 If the deleted mark was the oldest mark of the table group, all log tables rows recorded before that mark are useless and thus deleted.

-If a table has been :ref:`detached from a table group in LOGGING state<remove_table_sequence>`, and the deleted mark was the last known mark for this table, the logs for the period between this mark and the preceding one are useless and thus deleted.

 ----